ChisomMbagwu/Diary-App/My Diary App/README.md

 ## About MemoryNest

-MemoryNest is your private digital diary, designed to help you capture and cherish life's moments.
-Easily record your thoughts, experiences, and reflections in a secure and personal space.
-It's more than just a diary; it's a growing collection of your memories, always accessible, helping you build a rich, personal history.
+MemoryNest is a private digital diary, designed to help you capture and cherish life's moments.
+It's more than just a diary; it's a growing collection of your memories.

 ## Features